AtumnMoon/Cpp-Examples/README.md

 ## Projects

 Below are the list of my projects.
 Currently there is only one yet.
+I'll also be linking my other practice projects from their own repository if they are too large to be here.

 **Beginner:**

 - [Simple Calculator](src/simple-calculator/)
   - It's a simple calculator that can shows simplicity and function over complexity and mess.